awsdocs/amazon-connect-admin-guide/doc_source/required-optimization-permissions.md

-# Security profile permissions for forecasting, capacity planning, and scheduling<a name="required-optimization-permissions"></a>
+# Security profile permissions for Forecasting, capacity planning, and scheduling<a name="required-optimization-permissions"></a>

 The following images show you the security profile permissions that apply to forecasting, capacity planning, and scheduling\.